vfarcic/docker-flow/articles/proxy.md

 ![Users requests are redirected to the new release](img/proxy-user.png)

 That concludes the quick tour through some of the features *Docker Flow* provides.
-Please explore the [Usage](#usage) section for more details.
+Please explore the [Usage](https://github.com/vfarcic/docker-flow#usage) section for more details.

+Even if you choose not to use [Docker Flow](https://github.com/vfarcic/docker-flow), the process explained in this article is useful and represents some of the best practices applied to container running inside a cluster.